 Most B2B operators discover the real cost of their website decision at the worst possible moment: when a sales prospect asks for a customer portal, when the ops team needs CRM lead routing built into the site, or when the growth team realizes they cannot run programmatic SEO at scale on a builder platform.
-By then, they have spent six months on a tool that was the right answer to the wrong question.
+By then, they have spent months on a tool that was the right answer to the wrong question.

 Building a website with AI is not one decision.
 It is two: what the site needs to look like, and what it needs to do for the business.
 AI website builders solve the first problem reliably.
 For B2B operators who need the second, the decision has material revenue and integration risk attached to it.